jerayan/flexrouter/README.md

 ### Reporting bugs or pull request

-Create an account on GitHub and [open an issue](https://github.com/jerayan/flexrouter/issues) or pull request for improvement (https://github.com/jerayan/flexrouter/pulls).
+Create an account on GitHub and [open an issue](https://github.com/jerayan/flexrouter/issues) or [pull request](https://github.com/jerayan/flexrouter/pulls) for improvement.

 ### Hacking code